Central Park Beating Victim Identified As Talented Musician

 No arrests had been made.

 Police found no identification.
-Three people, described as neighbors and colleagues, called police to identify her from a police sketch, saying she live on West 57th Street.
+Three people, described as neighbors and colleagues from work, called police to identify her from a police sketch, saying she was a resident of a West 57th Street apartment.

-The woman delighted neighbors when she played piano at home, said Dan Ranger, who said he lives next door.
-He likened her to Marian, the librarian in ``The Music Man,'' and said she was ``a nice, sweet girl.''
+The woman delighted neighbors when she played piano at home, said Dan Ranger, who said he lives next door to her.
+He compared her to Marian, the librarian in ``The Music Man,'' and said she was ``a nice, sweet girl.''

-The attack brought back memories of two other vicious attacks on women in the park.
+The attack brought back memories of two other vicious attacks on women in the park New Yorkers often see as a peaceful refuge.

-Last September, a jogger was slain in the park's northern end.
+Last September, a jogger was killed in the park's northern end.
 Her attacker was never found.
 That slaying happened not far from where another runner was raped and beaten by a teen-age gang in 1989.
-Both women were attacked in a more remote area of the park and at night.
+Both of those women were attacked in a more remote area of the park and in off-hours, one at night and the other in the early dawn.